anandmahadevv/Learning-Unlimited-Admin-Onsite-Webapp/README.md

 ---

-## 🏛 Project Context (GSoC 2026)
+## 🏛 Project Context
-This prototype serves as a technical proof-of-concept for a GSoC 2026 proposal.
+This prototype serves as a technical proof-of-concept for a GSoC  proposal.
 It addresses specific onsite needs discussed in the Learning Unlimited community.

 - **Reference Issue**: [ESP-Website/issues/2672](https://github.com/learning-unlimited/ESP-Website/issues/2672)
 - **Proposed By**: Anand Mahadev